atlanmod/NeoEMF/README.md

 ### Known issues:
  - Only Luna plugins are fetched (the compatibility is not ensured for previous Eclipse versions)
- - The Eclipse plugins can not be built if maven can not access internet (it is needed to fetch Luna p2 repositories)
+ - The Eclipse plugins can not be built if Maven can not access internet (it is needed to fetch Luna p2 repositories)
  - Sometimes the plugin build crashes and/or freezes during p2 index fetching from Luna repositories.
 It is generally sufficient to cancel the build (`ctrl-c`) and to relaunch it.

 ## Develop your backend implementation